-Schools choosing to take pay budgets will receive monthly cash advances of equal weightings on the 1st of each month based on their Individual School Budget Allocation.
+Schools choosing to take pay budgets will receive monthly cash advances of equal weightings on the first working day of each month based on their Individual School Budget allocation.
 Schools choosing to take non-pay budgets can opt to receive monthly cash advances of equal weighting or termly advances.
-Monthly advances for schools with non-pay bank accounts will be paid on the 1st of each month.
-Termly advances will be payable on 1 April, 1 September and 1 January.
-The proportion of these advances will be 40% on 1 April, 35% on 1 September and 25% on 1 January.
-The estimated advances until completion of the school budget upload will be based on a nominal split between pay and non pay on an 80/20 basis.
-Subsequent advances will be based on the Schools budget plan, to be agreed by Governors and submitted to the LA by 30th June.
+Monthly advances for schools with non-pay bank accounts will be paid on the first working day of each month.
+Termly advances will be payable on the first working day of April, September and January.
+The proportion of these advances will be 40% in April, 35% in September and 25% in January.
+The estimated advances until completion of the school budget upload will be based on a nominal split between pay and non-pay previous year budgets or expenditure.
+Subsequent advances will be based on the schools budget plan, to be agreed by Governors and submitted to the LA by 30th June.

-3.3 INTEREST CLAWBACK
+3.3 INTEREST CLAW BACK

-The LA will not deduct any claw back for schools opting to take non-pay budgets on a monthly basis payable on the 1st of each month.
-A deduction of 1% of the non-pay budget will be made to the instalments of schools opting to take non-pay budgets on a termly basis.
-For schools opting to take their total budget share on 1st day of the month (i.e. pay and non-pay budgets) claw back will be deducted on all the pay elements as these sums will be paid to the school in advance of the teachers and non-teaching staff pay dates and staffing on-costs.
-Interest will be calculated at the seven day money market rate, as published in the "Local Government Chronicle" each Friday, and will only be deducted for the dates affected.
+The LA will not deduct any claw back for schools opting to take non-pay budgets on a monthly basis payable on the first working day of each month.
+A deduction of 1% of the non-pay budget will be made to the instalments of schools opting to take nonpay budgets on a termly basis.
+For schools opting to take their total budget share on the first working day of each month claw back will be deducted on all the elements as these sums will be paid to the school in advance of the teachers and nonteaching staff pay dates and staffing on-costs.
+Interest will be calculated at the seven day money market rate as published in the "Local Government Chronicle" each Friday and will only be deducted for the dates affected.